MicrosoftDocs/azure-devops-docs/docs/report/powerbi/transform-analytics-data-report-generation.md

 ## Expand columns

 The query returns several columns that you need to expand before you can use them in Power BI.
 Any entity pulled in using an OData **$expand** statement returns a record with potentially several fields.
 You need to expand the record to flatten the entity into its fields.
-Examples of such entities are: AssignedTo, Iteration, and Area.
+Examples of such entities are: **AssignedTo**, **Iteration**, and **Area**.

 After closing the Advanced Editor and while remaining in the Power Query Editor, select the expand button on the entities you need to flatten.